Ph.D. (Theological and Religious Studies): Drew University

 B.A.: Westminster College

-A native of western Pennsylvania, Dr. Brash is an ordained minister in the American Baptist Churches USA, a denomination with an ecumenical spirit that Don celebrates.
+A native of western Pennsylvania, Dr. Brash is an ordained minister with an ecumenical history.
 He began teaching at the Seminary as an adjunct in 1997.

-In his 2010 book, The Indispensable Guide to God's Word (Pilgrim Press), Don introduces inquiring laypersons to a way of understanding the relationship between God's Word and the books of the Bible that will help readers make better sense of the Bible’s messages as they engage the issues and questions of our time.
+In his 2010 book, The Indispensable Guide to God's Word (Pilgrim Press), Don introduces inquiring laypersons to a way of understanding the relationship between God's Word and the “books” of the Bible that will help readers interpret the biblical authors’ writings for the issues and questions of our time.